Introduction

 Evaluating alternatives implies holding multiple pieces of information active in memory, projecting scenarios, and keeping the decision open for longer.
 Under fatigue, this process is perceived as burdensome.
 Academic research on decision-making indicates that aversion to mental effort increases when cognitive load is already high, leading to preference for choices that shorten the process.
 The mental cost of evaluation begins to weigh more than potential future gains.

-In readers’ everyday lives, this shows up in accepting default conditions, choosing the first option presented, or deciding not to review available alternatives.
+That mental cost can lead people to accept default conditions, choose the first option presented, or skip reviewing available alternatives.
 Comparing “later” rarely happens; the decision is made at the moment when comparing feels too laborious.
 This pattern does not reflect lack of interest or capacity, but an implicit cost calculation: evaluating consumes energy that is not available.

 Recognizing the Pattern Without Individualizing Blame